TuringGpt/Dashboard_Clone/envs/incident/tools/interface_2/policy.md

 Pre-checks:
 - Verify subscription record exists
 - Check that severity level exists in allowed enumeration
-- Confirm all required timing fields are provided

 Steps:
-- Request service level parameters for specified severity level
+- Collect service level parameters for specified severity level
 - Set response time requirements in minutes as specified
 - Define resolution time objectives in hours as specified
 - Set availability percentage targets if provided
-- Create SLA record linked to subscription with timestamp
+- Create SLA record linked to subscription with the timestamp "2025-10-01T00:00:00"

 ## Authority and Access Controls